Our content may include links to products from our partners

 Occasionally people find mistakes in their reports.
 You have the right to contact your lender and dispute the errors.

 I recommend you check your reports before applying for a mortgage.
-Even small mistakes can lead to lower credit score.
+Even small mistakes can lead to a lower credit score.
 This, on the other hand, might lead to a rejection of your application.

 If you do that several months in advance, you will be able to fix those mistakes and also improve your credit score.
 The higher, the better for you.